dancodes8/markupWebsite/content/resume/index.md

 # Work Experience

+###### <font size="4.5"> **Senior DevSecOps Engineer @ Partior Pte.
+Ltd.** </font> <div style="text-align: left"> **Singapore** · **Feb 2023 - Present** </div>
 ###### <font size="4.5"> **DevSecOps Engineer @ Partior Pte.
-Ltd.** </font> <div style="text-align: left"> **Singapore** · **Feb 2022 - Present** </div>
+Ltd.** </font> <div style="text-align: left"> **Singapore** · **Feb 2022 - Feb 2023** </div>

-> - Co-developed an one-touch DevOps automation pipeline for delivery of a secure, easy, fast, highly available and scalable strategic blockchain network across multiple cloud platforms
->
-> - Containerisation of GoQuorum blockchain network application for strategic platform including all peripheral for deployment of an optimum cloud-container-native application network.
+> - Containerisation and packaging of GoQuorum blockchain network application and eight Dapps images for distribution release

->
-> - Containerisation of DApps for clients to deploy easily with AWS EKS and GCP GKE
+> - Creation and packaging of Helm Charts required to deploy GoQuorum (Quorum + Tessera) and Dapps for distribution release

->
-> - Co-develop a command line interface in go-lang based on the Cobra framework
->
-> - Smart contract deployment via CICD Pipelines using Github Actions
->
-> - Cloud native deployment for sitnet, testnet and prodnet
->
-> - Integration of Hashicorp Vault with CICD Pipeline and k8s clusters alongside External Secrets Operator
+> - Collaborated in the creation of a streamlined DevOps automation pipeline, enabling seamless and efficient creation and recreation of environments.
+This significantly reduced the engineering hours required for internal creation or recreation of new environments.

+> - Contributed to the co-development of a Go-lang-based command line interface that enables clients to effortlessly generate Helm values for Helm charts and SQL scripts using a YAML config file.
+This implementation reduces client onboarding friction and errors.

+> - Implemented the integration of HashiCorp Vault with GoQuorum and Dapps using the External Secrets Operator as an alternative to the Vault Injector Agent.
+This approach grants clients the freedom to select their desired HSM for storing their secrets, enhancing flexibility and security.
+See here for comparison writeup.

+> - Collaborated closely with Tech Writers to enhance the clarity and effectiveness of client documentation.
+An example is the line by line annotation the values file for the GoQuorum node Helm chart, providing client engineers with a comprehensive understanding of the required fields and inputs, facilitating their ability to configure the chart accurately.

+> - Successfully conducted end-to-end Integration Testing for five release cycles, delivering high-quality products to the clients.

+> - Authored the initial draft of a Certification Practice Statement, contributing to the establishment of a comprehensive framework.
+Additionally, effectively streamlined the Consultancy's Scope of Work, resulting in a substantial cost reduction of $125,000.

+> - Implemented Mutual TLS (mTLS) and Transport Layer Security (TLS) across the entire blockchain network and DApps, significantly enhancing security measures.
+This implementation ensures robust protection and confidentiality of data transmission.

 ---